 A flax egg is seriously one of my favorite egg substitutes when it comes to eggless or vegan baking!
 They're easy to make, give the recipe added fiber and omega-3s, and are great at adding moisture and binding ingredients together.
 However, unlike eggs, flax eggs do not provide any lift to baked goods.
 That is why I personally like them best in recipes where you just need them for moisture/their binding effect, like cookies.

 A quick note: if you're baking something that's very pale, for example a sugar cookie, you will see a few speckles of flax seed meal throughout the batter and the finish product.
 It's totally normal and I promise you won't taste it!

 Flax eggs work best in: pancakes, cookies, muffins, brownies, breads, doughs, or even things like vegan meatballs.

 Check out these recipes that utilize flax eggs:

 ¼ cup applesauce = 1 egg

-Applesauce works best in: cakes, muffins, quick breads, and pancakes.
+Because they add so much moisture, they work best with recipes that call for a long baking time or where a moist, dense dessert is desired.
+Applesauce works best in: cakes, muffins, donuts, breads, and pancakes.
 They can be successfully used in cookies as well, but it would not be my first choice, as it can make the cookies very soft.

 ½ mashed banana = 1 egg